Choquequirao Trek Day 1: Cusco – Capuliyoc – La Playa

 - Re-usable plastic/metal water containers, or camel bags

 - Water for the first four hours of the trek, then we will provide you with drinking, previously boiled water

 - Personal medication

 - Camera and films

 - Bathing suit for the hot springs

 Every camping tour includes a spacious four-person tent that will be shared by only two people so you can spread out a bit.
 These are Eureka Timberline all-season tents.
-Our rentals are top of the line: Black Diamond Adjustable Walking Sticks and Thermarest Luxury Air Matts.
-Sleeping Bags rented from us are mummy-style down bags, and rated for 15C and liners are always included.
+Our rentals are top-of-the-line: Black Diamond Adjustable Walking Sticks and Thermarest Luxury Air Matts.
+Sleeping Bags rented from us are mummy-style down bags rated for 15C and liners are always included.

 No need to add some additional hiking in the middle of the night when you have to use the bathroom!
 We set up our clean, environmentally friendly, toilet tents right at your campsites and lunch sites, so you don’t have to bother with the park toilets that are not in good condition.
 We make our footprint on the environment smaller while adding the convenience and luxury of a private bathroom to your trekking adventure.